 A map is a representation of geographic data.
 Map data represents a set of geographic locations or properties.

 Geospatial data represents positions on the surface of a planet through ordered coordinate pairs or in matrix format.

 Vector geodata consists of sequentially ordered pairs of geographic (latitude, longitude) or projected (x,y) coordinate pairs.

 Raster geodata represents map data in matrix format.

-The Earth can be modeled as a perfect sphere, an oblate spheroid, an ellipsoid, or a geoid.
+The Earth can be modeled with increasing precision as a perfect sphere, an oblate spheroid, an ellipsoid, or a geoid.

 A map projection transforms a curved surface such as the Earth onto a two-dimensional plane.
 All map projections introduce distortions compared to maps on globes.